chatissantos/calc-run/README.md

 ## Conclusion

 The calculator state management library provides an easy way to manage the state of a calculator in any front-end library of your choice.
-With this library, you can focus on building the UI for your calculator, while the library takes care of the state management.
+With this library, you can focus on building the UI for your calculator, while the calc-run takes care of the state management.